tc39/proposal-smart-pipelines/readme.md

 There is a TC39 proposal for [`do` expressions][] at Stage 1.
 Smart pipelines do **not** require `do` expressions.
-However, if [`do` expressions][] also become part of JavaScript, then, as with **any** other type of expression, a pipeline in [topic style][] may use a `do` as its body, as long as the `do` expression contains the topic reference `#`.
-The topic reference `#` is bound to the pipeline head’s value, the `do` expression is evaluated, then the result of the `do` block becomes the final result of that pipeline, and the lexical environment is reset – all as usual.
+However, if [`do` expressions][] also become part of JavaScript, then, as with **any** other type of expression, a pipeline step in [topic style][] may be `do` expression, as long as the `do` expression contains the topic reference `#`.
+The topic reference `#` is bound to the input value, the `do` expression is evaluated, then the result of the `do` block becomes the result of that pipeline step, and the lexical environment is reset – all as usual.

 In this manner, pipelines with `do` expressions act as a way to create a